Long-Range Planning and Special Projects

 Documents and Resources

-The Long-Range Planning Division:
+The Long Range and Strategic Planning Division:

 • Provides support to the Planning Commission and the City Council for decisions or recommendations on various plans, policies, and development regulations;